DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-20-reentrantlock-internals.md

 ### Basic unlocking

-Now that the thread owns a lock, unlocking/releasing it is simpler.
+Now that the thread owns a lock, unlocking/releasing it is simple.
+Reset the state and remove thread as lock owner.

 {% highlight java %}
 public void unlock() {
     sync.release(1);
 }

-// partial modified code for both fair/unfair sync protected final boolean tryRelease(int releases) {
+// partial, modified code for both fair/unfair sync protected final boolean tryRelease(int releases) {
     setState(0); // reset the state
     setExclusiveOwnerThread(null); // remove the ownership